. *Abalone Season Update

 You’ll love that we are just a short walk to Smugglers Cove (easy staircase access) or Pebble Beach.
-Not only is a wetsuit drying rack available, we also have a fish cleaning station with added pegs for our diving and fishing enthusiasts!
+Divers will be happy to note we offer wetsuit drying racks.
+We also have a fish cleaning station with added pegs for our diving and fishing enthusiasts!

 What to Do for Non-Diver or When the Abalone Season Is Closed